25 Aug 2023

 West Coast Port Labor Negotiations – Tentative Agreement Announced

 Late last night, the International Longshore and Warehouse Union and the Pacific Maritime Association announced a tentative agreement on a new six-year deal.
 The details of the agreement were not released.
 The agreement must now be ratified by both parties.
-A copy of Acing Secretary of Labor Julie Su’s statement on the deal can be […]
+A copy of Acing Secretary of Labor Julie Su’s statement on the deal can be viewed […]

 Read More